pythonexcels/pythonexcels.github.io/_posts/2009-10-05-Python-Excel-Mini-Cookbook.md

 ## Prerequisites
-The following MUST be installed in order to the snippets to work:
+The following MUST be installed in order for the snippets to work:
 - [**Python**](http://www.python.org)

 - [**`pywin32`**](https://pypi.org/project/pywin32) (*Python module*)